 Oglala - Porcupine is a somewhat small town located in the state of South Dakota.
 With a population of 5,631 people and just one neighborhood, Oglala - Porcupine is the largest community in South Dakota.

-As is often the case in a small town, Oglala - Porcupine doesn't have a public transportation system that people use for their commute.
+Oglala - Porcupine is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Oglala - Porcupine in 2022 was $10,087, which is low income relative to South Dakota and the nation.
 This equates to an annual income of $40,348 for a family of four.
 However, Oglala - Porcupine contains both very wealthy and poor people as well.
 Oglala - Porcupine also has one of the higher rates of people living in poverty in the nation, with 70.26% of its population below the federal poverty line.